LucasLaurens/api_platform/README.md

 php bin/console doctrine:migrations:migrate # run all migration to fill the database
 ```
 ## Features
+### PHP 7.4.9
-- First step with PHP 7.4.9
+- First step with
 - Serialize
 - Validation
 - Pagination and filters
+### PHP 8.0.10
-- Custom operation with PHP 8.0.10
+- Custom operation
 - Improve the documentation
 - DataProvider
 - DataPersister
 - Create a custom endpoint (without Entity) to post a log message
+- Create a data provider whitout any orm persistance